Various Common RV Problems That Most Owners Suffer

 3. Toilet Malfunctions

-If the water valve is not closing completely, then you will have to change that also.
-Thankfully, these water valves are quite cheap.
-Be prepared to face this problem after years as there’s not much one can do to avoid this problem.
+If the water valve is not closing completely, you must also change that.
+Thankfully, these water valves are pretty cheap.
+Be prepared to face this problem after years, as there’s not much one can do to avoid this problem.

 Toilet Malfunctions